stungeye/Programming-1-Notes/docs/05-introduction-to-cpp/03-data-types-variables-constants.md

 As mentioned a few times above, the size and allowed range for certain types can be architecture or implementation dependent.

-Try running this program in the embedded environment and then in Visual Studio on 64bit Windows 10:
+Note the difference when running this program in Compiler Explore and then in Visual Studio on 64bit Windows:

 ```cpp
 #include <iostream>